Beadko/reddit_light/README.md

 The API is accessible from the mobile and desktop devices and have a Lighthouse 90+ score.

 **For the wireframes** [Click Here](https://www.figma.com/file/2IdxoUmEbXE2CYNALiWpY9/Reddit-light?node-id=0%3A1&t=zQceSL20zVHFs2Vk-1)

+for the final version of the project, follow this link: https://redditlight.netlify.app/